k00laidIT/PyMonitor/README.md

 PyMonitor
 =========

-Sample Python scripts to show how buffer counters can be assessed programmatically on the Nexus 3000 series switches.
+Sample Python scripts to show how any counters can be assessed programmatically on the Nexus series switches.
+For this example we use the Max Cell Usage counter under buffer counters.

 What do you mean run Python on Nexus Switch?
 --------------------------------------------
-Nexus 3000 series switches have access to Python interpreter by default!
+Nexus series switches, starting with 3000 series, have access to Python interpreter by default!
 The possibilites are unlimited.
-For an overview check out https://github.com/datacenter/Nexus/wiki/Python-on-Nexus-3000-Series-Switches---Overview
+For all the nitty-gritty details check out https://github.com/datacenter/Nexus/wiki/Python-on-Nexus-3000-Series-Switches

 When do I use these scripts?
 ----------------------------